BOO CAKE! Pumpkin Pound Cake Surprise

 - Beat in 1 cup oil

 - Place sifter on a plate.
-Add flour, cinnamon, baking powder, baking soda and salt to the sifter.
+Add flour, cinnamon, baking powder, and baking soda to the sifter.
 Sift dry ingredients into wet in batches, beating til combined

 - Pour into well-greased and floured Bundt or 2 medium loaf pans